BradoBrain/CombineLearning/README.md

 // Reducing
 .collect - operator that does not let items pass through the pipeline.
 Instead, it puts all items into an array, and then when the pipeline finishes it will publish the array.

+.collect(by: count) - operator that can get a number and putting items into an array until that number.
+It will continue to do this until pipeline finishes.

 // Selecting

 // Specifying shedulers